Your school's next outdoor field study is only a STEP away!

-The Science and Technology Enrichment Program (STEP) is a long-standing, cooperative effort between Savannah River Nuclear Solutions, Silver Bluff Audubon Center, and the Ruth Patrick Science Education Center.
+The Science and Technology Enrichment Program (STEP) is a long-standing, cooperative effort between Savannah River Nuclear Solutions and Ruth Patrick Science Education Center.

-The purpose of this effort is to enhance the science, technology, engineering and mathematics (STEM) skills of students in grades K-12.
+The purpose of this effort is to enhance the science, technology, engineering and mathematics (STEM) skills of students in grades 3-12.
 The elementary, middle, and high school programs offer hands-on experiences in a stimulating environmental setting.
-Implementing these programs on the Savannah River Site and Silver Bluff Audubon Center encourages students and teachers to experience science and mathematics in exciting yet challenging ways.
+SRNS helps sponsor STEP, therefore, there is no charge to attend.

 Program Offerings and Descriptions